iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___4.0.0/report.md

 > cool app. would be cool to zolm in on an area to see where the hot spots are. infected people.<br> :date: __2020-04-24 04:37:01__

-> In my opinion this app should also cover measure and step by step instructions for self isolating and infected people.<br> :date: __2020-04-21 05:35:23__

 #### 3-star reviews